keyestudio2019/Bouw-je-BEP/README.md

 > Open this page at [Bouw je BEP extension](https://bouw-je-bep.github.io/Bouw-je-BEP/)

-# Bouw je BEP for MakeCode
+# Bouw je BEP blocks for micro:bit
 This extension uses the [4tronix ServoBit](https://4tronix.co.uk/servobit) with a PCA9685 to control a Bouw je BEP (https://bouwjebep.nl) robot kit with 5 independent servos.
 Helper commands are available to set individual servos to 3 differant degrees to program BEP's expressions or emotion.

 ## Use as Extension